jzerbe/jzerbe.github.com/_posts/2020-08-30-llc-as-a-wealth-tool.md

     1. $150-300 for an hour or two of a lawyer's time to review an [example Colorado single member Operating Agreement](https://learn.vraidsys.com/?memberpressproduct=household-tax-optimization)
     1. [$25 to get your operating agreement notarized](https://www.notarize.com/pricing)
     1. (Optional) $10-12 per month for a mailbox with [Anytime Mailbox](https://www.anytimemailbox.com/?affkey=u724f61p) to shield your home address
-1. You can do all the taxes with your standard income taxes:
+2. You can do all the taxes with your standard income taxes:
     > If a single-member LLC does not elect to be treated as a corporation, the LLC is a "disregarded entity," and the LLC's activities should be reflected on its owner's federal tax return.

     <https://www.irs.gov/businesses/small-businesses-self-employed/single-member-limited-liability-companies>

+   If you maintain residence in a high tax jurisdiction, you will need to get more creative here, as the taxable income from your LLC will be taxed at the rate of your home residence; more on that in my online [family wealth office](https://learn.vraidsys.com/?memberpressproduct=family-wealth-office) course.
-1. Upkeep isn't terrible:
+4. Upkeep isn't terrible:
     1. File a [$10 annual report](https://www.sos.state.co.us/pubs/business/FAQs/reports.html)
     1. [Apply for an EIN](https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online) and maintain a bank account separate from your personal finances.
 I really like the [Fidelity Account for Businesses](https://www.fidelity.com/open-account/fidelity-account-for-businesses), unfortunately they (and American Express) crack down on [physical addresses provided by a Commercial Mail Receiving Agent](https://help.virtualpostmail.com/article/224-2019-02-21-proof-of-address-for-business-bank-accounts) ... while other banks will let you use a virtual mail provider for your physical address ... more on why that is important later.
 Be sure to [check if your address will be flagged as a Commercial Mail Receiving Agent](https://tools.usps.com/zip-code-lookup.htm?byaddress) if using a bank that cares.
     1. Setup quarterly electronic estimated tax payments for the [US National Goverment](https://www.forbes.com/sites/ashleaebeling/2014/04/08/the-easy-way-to-make-estimated-tax-payments/) and [your formation state](https://www.colorado.gov/pacific/tax/business-income-estimated-payments) if you have no other way to do income tax withholding (like through a W-2 employer).